-- Regular updates: After metadata is created, it requires dedicated efforts to keep it up to date.
+4. Regular updates: After the metadata is created, it requires dedicated efforts to keep it up to date.
 The management system needs to create enough incentives for the steward or data manager to keep adding new metadata.

-It is time that we start addressing data and metadata challenges separately, as their nature and use is different for businesses.
+It is time that we start addressing data and metadata challenges separately, as their nature and use are different for businesses.

 However, this does not mean that we have to keep data and metadata separate.
 In fact, it’s critical to bring them as close to each other as possible to avoid information silos.